-It is t because there are no constraints on the input to the function.
-All recognizers will have an input contract of t.
-A recognizer is a function that given any element of the ACL2s universe recognizes whether it belongs to a particular subset.
-In the case of booleanp, the subset being recognized is the set of Booleans $\{t,nil\}$.
+It is all because there are no constraints on the input to the function.
+All recognizers will have an input contract of all.
+A recognizer is a function that given any element of the ACL2s universe recognizes whether it belongs to a particular subset of the universe.
+In the case of booleanp, the subset being recognized is the set of Booleans, i.e., {t,nil}.

 What about the output contract?
 Since booleanp is a recognizer it returns a Boolean!
-We express this as follows:
+So, all together we have: